Ponte Vecchio, Bassano: Project by Andrea Palladio

 In October 1567, a vigorous flood of the river Brenta swept over the historic bridge.
 The architect Andrea Palladio was involved in the reconstruction from the months immediately following the collapse: he first designed a stone bridge completely different from the previous one, with three arches on the model of the ancient Roman bridges.
 However, the City Council rejected the project, requiring the architect not to deviate too much from the traditional structure.

 In the summer of 1569, Palladio then presented a second final project of a wooden bridge that practically recalled the previous structure, although radically renewed in terms of technical and structural solutions and of great visual impact.
 The only reference to an architectural language is the use of Tuscan columns as supports of the architrave that supports the two-pitched roof formed by a series of wooden trusses.
 The bridge has 5 bays about 13 meters long formed by large wooden beams with slanting breaker that are resting on the four intermediate pylons and on the two side shoulders.
 The 4 wooden pylons have a hydrodynamic shape compared to the current of the river and are formed by 8 poles about half a meter thick in the ground on the bed of the river and a series of poles at decreasing height that give an oblique profile to the intermediate pylons.

 Demolitions and reconstructions

 Confirming the technological efficiency of the Palladian structure, the bridge lasted for almost two hundred years, collapsing only because of the overwhelming flood of the Brenta on 19 August 1748.
 The bridge was rebuilt by Bartolomeo Ferracina faithfully following Palladio’s design.

-In 1813, the bridge was then burnt down by Viceroy Eugenio di Beauharnais and later rebuilt in 1821 by Angelo Casarotti, with the same previous apparences.
+In 1813, the bridge was then burnt down by Viceroy Eugène de Beauharnais and later rebuilt in 1821 by Angelo Casarotti, with the same previous apparences.

 During the First World War the famous bridge was crossed by Italian troops to face the defence of the territories of the plateau of the Seven Municipalities.